Convergence Rates of Variational Posterior Distributions

 In order to achieve the minimax rate of the space $\Theta_{k^*}(B)$, it is necessary to introduce some dependence structure in the variational class.
 One of the simplest classes of dependent distributions is the class of first-order Markov chains, defined by

-The class $\mathcal{S}_{\rm MC}$ introduces a natural dependence structure for the piecewise constant model, and it is compatible with the prior distribution $\Pi$, because conditioning on the change point pattern $A$, the prior distribution of $\theta | A$ belongs to the class $\mathcal{S}_{\rm MC}$.
-We define the variational posterior $\wh{Q}_{\rm MC}$ by (\ref{eq:VB}) with $\mathcal{S}=\mathcal{S}_{\rm MC}$.
-In order to derive the rate for $\wh{Q}_{\rm MC}$, we impose the following conditions on the prior distribution $\Pi$. \begin{itemize} \item There exist some constants $C_1, C_2>0$ such that
+The class $\mathcal{S}_{\rm MC}$ introduces a natural dependence structure for the piecewise constant model, and it is compatible with the prior distribution $\Pi$, because conditioning on the change point pattern $z$, the prior distribution of $\theta | z$ belongs to the class $\mathcal{S}_{\rm MC}$.
+We also introduce a similar variational class on the joint distribution of $(w,z,\theta)$, defined by